FredHutch/coop/CONTRIBUTING.md

 For team members:

+- If a submission is received via email, create a new branch and add the post to the drafts folder, then proceed as described below for pull requests.
-- Pull requests (PR) are accepted from contributors forking the repository and adding a new file to the [drafts folder](#drafts).
+- Pull requests (PRs) are accepted from contributors forking the repository and adding a new file to the [drafts folder](#drafts).
 - Review the pull request to ensure all [required content](#required-content) is present, and also edit for grammar, spelling, and formatting.
 - Accept/merge the PR when the content meets requirements, ensuring the file is located in the [drafts folder](#drafts).
 - Change the filename to include the required [`YEAR-MONTH-DAY-title.md` format](https://mmistakes.github.io/minimal-mistakes/docs/posts/) and ensure the [front matter](https://jekyllrb.com/docs/front-matter/) is accurately formatted.
 Extra notes on front matter:
   - `categories` should be one or more of `Science`, `Technical`, `Community` (note capitalization)
   - `tags` should be lowercase
   - `last_modified_at` is only required to override the date in the filename
+- If the author is a first-time contributor, you may need to create a [contributor file](#adding-yourself-as-contributor) for them.
 - If necessary, build the site locally to [render posts in the drafts folder](https://jekyllrb.com/docs/posts/#drafts) prior to publishing.
 - Publish the post by moving it to the [posts folder](/posts/), and notify the submitter when it is available.
-- If a submission is received via email, one of the team members will create a new branch and add the post to the drafts folder, then create the pull request and proceed as described above.
+- Delete the branch for the PR (if necessary).

 ### Tags